wellspringcp/wellspring/05-general/05-general.md

 ## Gene experimentation

-Germ cell editing is unconditionally prohibited.
+Germ line editing is unconditionally prohibited.
 Pre-sui-juris somatic editing can be done for curative and palliative reasons only.

-On plants and so on, strict principles of what constitutes trespass.
+> [On plants and so on, strict principles of what constitutes trespass.]